drazenzadravec/tools/ai/mcp/python/readme.md

 ## Python MCP Implementation

-Includes a base client and server which can be inherited be classes.
+Includes a base client and server class which can be inherited by custom classes.

 ### Client
 ```python